araichev/vegehead/introduction.rst

 The food should taste great.

 **Fast.**
-The food should take at most 30 minutes to make.
+The food should take at most 30 minutes to make, excluding trivial preparation, such as soaking legumes overnight to remove their phytic acid.
 I enjoy cooking but don’t want to spend a lot of time doing it.
 To fulfill this requirement, several of the recipes below use a pressure cooker.

 **Vegetarian**.
 The food should not require the killing of animals.
 I like to minimize the animal suffering involved in my meals and going vegetarian is a step in the right direction.
-Going vegan is a bigger step.
+Going vegan is a bigger step that i'm not willing to take at present.

 **Pre-industrial**.
 The ingredients should be as close as possible to the ones eaten by our pre-industrial ancestors.
-That rules out 20th-century edible food-like substances (synthetic flavorings, high-fructose corn syrup, skim milk powder, etc.) and food grown with synthetic pesticides.
+That rules out 20th-century edible food-like substances (synthetic flavorings, high-fructose corn syrup, skim milk powder, etc.), food grown with synthetic pesticides, and even canned food because of the shadey chemical linings used in the cans.
 I don’t trust that stuff.
-I’ll let canned foods slide for the time being, but they better be bisphenol-A-free!

 **Grain-free**.
 The food should not contain grains: wheat, rice, corn, oats, etc.
-Because i’ve read that it’s healthy, i’m eating less carbohydrate these days, and cutting out grains is one simple way to do that.
+I’m eating less carbohydrate these days, and cutting out grains is one simple way to do that.
-I’m cutting back on sugars, too, but still include some sweet recipes, such as ice cream.
+I’m cutting back on sugars, too, which is probably more important health-wise, but i'll still include some sweet recipes, such as ice cream.
 Mmm.

 In formatting this book, i used the following abbreviations: